xevolesi/pytorch-fcn/README.md

 conda activate fcn
 pip install -r requirements.txt # or you can install from requirements.dev.txt
 ```

+# How to train
+It's quite simple:
+1. Modify `config.yml` file according to your desires;
+2. Run `python train.py`.

+It shoud works okay.

 # How to develop
 Clone this repo and install development dependencies via `pip install -r requirements.dev.txt`. `Makefile` consists of the following recipies: